DMVis/DMVis/documentation/visualisations/BarChart.md

 - Type: `boolean`
 - Default: `false`

-Orients the bar chart vertically as opposed to horizontally if true.
+Orients `BarChart` vertically as opposed to horizontally if `true`.

 ## ticks